ExistensialReset/flowmosr/README.md

 It doesn’t have to be structured or complete.

-A few lines is enough:
-- What did you try?
-- What felt different?
-- What didn’t work?

 You can email me or write in your own words, in your own time.

 There is no expectation to continue.